How To Handle Errors in Medical Bills?

 But…what if it doesn’t work?
 If you still haven’t resolved a medical billing error, you can contact the State Insurance Commissioner and file a formal complaint.
 They can review billing codes, insurance coverage and address the error.

-If these steps fail to resolve the billing error, involve your personal injury attorney.
+If these steps fail to resolve the billing error, involve your injury attorney.
 They can help you navigate your legal options and help protect you against unfair billing practices and more.

 Before you start the process of disputing a medical billing error, get a notebook and document every conversation in detail.
 Record dates and times of phone calls, record the names and ID numbers of people you talk with and record the details of what they tell you.